-As a result of the assessment, in 2022 (i) a female director was appointed, which increases the percentage of female representation and provides different and complementary capabilities to those already existing on the Board of Directors, specifically increasing and strengthening the diversity of banking knowledge and experience, particularly in the areas of risk management and control, planning and strategy, governance and sustainability of the Board, combined with specific experience in the banking sector and the ability to apply such knowledge and skills to the banking business, while broadening international experience; (ii) director training programmemes on matters related to their specific needs and corporate governance were reinforced and continued within the framework of the Director Training Programme approved by the Board of Directors for the year, and (iii) fulfilment of the specific action plans approved by the committees for 2022 was monitored.
+As a result of the assessment, in 2023: (i) the diversity of banking knowledge and experience, particularly corporate banking, accounting and auditing, risk management, anti-money laundering and combating the financing of terrorism, responsible business and sustainability and academic skills of the Board were strengthened, combined with specific experience in the banking sector and the ability to apply such knowledge and skills to the banking business, while broadening international experience; (ii) director training programmes on matters related to their specific needs and to corporate governance were reinforced and continued within the framework of the Director Training Programme approved by the Board of Directors for the year, and (iii) following the analysis of the degree of compliance and performance of the committees, it was not found necessary to implement any action plans for 2023.
+However, on a voluntary basis and on their own initiative, some Committees considered that, as priorities for action for 2023, certain specific aspects related to their own functions should be explored further.
+In this regard, fulfilment of the specific action priorities approved by the Committees for 2023 was examined.